 – delegation of operational decision-making to officers within the SBDC.

+Kitty Prodonovich initially joined the Board in May 2008 and took up her position in September 2008.
+Ms Prodonovich was appointed Chair of the Board on 1 October 2014.
 Ms Prodonovich has owned and operated a number of small businesses, including two award winning businesses in the Goldfields.
 She was the recipient of the Goldfields Young Achiever Award and winner of the 2002 Goldfields Business of the Year.
 She was elected the youngest executive member of the Kalgoorlie Boulder Chamber of Commerce and Industry and is a past president.
-Ms Prodonovich is currently the CEO of the Regional Chambers of Commerce and Industry in Western Australia.

 Steven Dobson was appointed to the Board in September 2012.
-Mr Dobson is a financial planner and director of Mal Dobson & Associates, a family owned small business, specialising in financial advice to small business owners.
-He is also a former member of the WA Police.
+Mr Dobson is a director of Mal Dobson & Associates and was previously a sworn member of the WA Police.

-Mr Dobson holds multiple board memberships across the not for profit and financial sectors.
-He is the President at Bull Creek Leeming Junior Football Club, a life member of Jandakot Volunteer Bushfire Brigade and a Justice of the Peace.
+Mr Dobson holds board roles with ASIC Financial Advisers Consultative Committee, MLC Insurance Adviser Board and Meritum Financial Group.
+He is the president of Bull Creek Leeming Junior Football Club, a life member of Jandakot Volunteer Bushfire Brigade and a Justice of the Peace.

-Mr Dobson holds an MBA from Murdoch University and a Bachelor of Business from RMIT University.
-He is a graduate member of the Australian Institute of Company Directors.
+He holds an MBA from Murdoch University, a Bachelor of Business from RMIT University and is a graduate member of the Australian Institute of Company Directors.

 Nicolle Jenkins was appointed to the Board in December 2015.
 Ms Jenkins is managing director and founder of The Hub Marketing Communications, a strategic marketing and communications business.
 With more than twenty years experience in the marketing industry, she has expertise across all aspects of business development, digital strategy, brand and change management and marketing communications.